jimgregory/raspberrypi/config_files/README.md

 - /etc/xdg/lxsession/LXDE-pi/autostart

-Add any scripts here that you want to start when your display launches.
+Add any scripts here that you want to start when your display launches for any user.
 In the sample shown, I've added a Python script that monitors my power output on my PedalPC and launches a web browser so I can view it in realtime.

+If you want the script to launch only for a specific user, add the commands to the user's ~/.config/lxsession/LXDE-pi/autostart file